SMotaal/markup/packages/tokenizer/docs/Concepts.md

 Punctuating operators are the subset of non-word sequences of all operators.

+Unlike other operators, punctuating operators will in most languages require a syntax where they have either or both left- and right-hand-sides explicity filled.
+A good example from JavaScript is the fact that `(+)` is invalid while `(yield)` is.

+From a tokenizer's perspective, the above criteria is also what distinguishes an Operator punctuator from other types of punctuators.

+In that sense, it is possible to further classify two important forms of operators which lead to fast and more verbose tokenization:

 1. **`Assigners`** (_operator_, _punctuator_)

    Assigners are special operators which define an assignment relationship between a left- and right-hand-side.
 It does not apply to postfixed notation.

+   _Note_: while `++i` and `i++` are assignment expressions, from a tokenizer's perspective, they are not assigners, and are merely operators.

 2. **`Combinators`** (_operator_, _punctuator_)